henry2004y/vlasiator_manual/menu1.md

 It can be downloaded from Sandia's website: [Zoltan](http://cs.sandia.gov/Zoltan/Zoltan_Distributions/zoltan_distrib_v3.83.tar.gz).

+It works smoothly on my local Ubuntu, but not on a supercomputer in my first attempt.

 ## Boost

-I don't know what Boost is used for.
-Maybe argument parsing?
+Boost is used in Vlasiator solely for argument parsing.

 ## Eigen